 Since our cows and calves only eat grass, we import huge quantities of manure and match it to soil samples and forage growth curves to keep the grass growing.
 We move the animals to a new pasture every two to three days to keep the grass at its growing peak.

-Our animals winter outside.
+Our calves winter outside.
 They do have a well-bedded three-side barn, an asphalted exercise yard and a winter-pasture.
 This keeps the animals as clean as possible.

 For insemination, pregnancy tests, vaccinations and shipping, we use a Bud Box.
 The Bud Box is a corral that uses the animals' natural instincts to guide them into the cattle squeeze where they can be weighted, sorted or inseminated.
 There is no cussing, no cowboying and no stress!

-While supermarket beef travels about 1500 miles in its lifetime, we bring the calves to a clean, local, inspected abattoir 25 minutes away.
+While supermarket beef travels about 1500 miles in its lifetime, we bring the calves to a clean, local, inspected abattoir.
 The abattoir is set up to dry-age the carcass for 3 weeks to tenderize the meat.
 About half of our production goes to neo-butchers and restaurants in Montreal.
 The rest is vacuum-packed and frozen by a certified butcher.

 We sell this meat directly to our clients via our website www.fermedoree.com, either per quarter or by-the-cut.
 We deliver at several drop-off points in and around Montreal, in Quebec and along highway 10, with a freezer box on our truck.
 We always keep a few Salad Bar Beeves in our freezer but if you want a special cut, you may have to wait for about a month.